MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 	Use-AadrmKeyVaultKey -KeyVaultKeyUrl "https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333"

 > [!IMPORTANT]
 > In this example, "aaaabbbbcccc111122223333" is the version of the key to use.
 If you do not specify the version, the current version of the key is used without warning and the command appears to work.
-However, if your key in Key Vault is later updated (renewed), the key will then have a new version and previously protected content will become inaccessible.
+However, if your key in Key Vault is later updated (renewed), the Azure Rights Management service will stop working for your tenant, even if you run the Use-AadrmKeyVaultKey command again.
 >
 >Make sure that you specify the key version, in addition to the key name when you run this command.